 Think of your daily carb limit as a budget.
 Every carb counts and if you spend it all on one thing, there won’t be any left for other things like fruits or nuts.

 Now consider getting your carbs from a source like bell peppers or almonds.
-Not only do these foods have a lower carb count, but they are also filling thanks to fiber and fats.
+Not only do these foods have a lower carb count, but they are also filling thanks to fiber, protein, and/or fats.
 These qualities make them a much better choice than honey.

 Bear in mind, that not all types of keto diets are the same, and some may allow you to have more carbs than others.
 For example, a cyclical keto diet may allow you to have more carbs on certain days, whereas the targeted keto diet allows more carbs around your workout times.

-In these cases, you’ll be more cautious than normal, and use honey sparingly, if you must.
+In these cases, you’ll be more cautious than normal, and use honey sparingly, if you desire.
 A tablespoon of honey a day or less is an ideal amount for such scenarios.

 Also, ketosis is different for everybody (1).
 Some research shows that some people may stay in ketosis even after consuming up to 50-100 grams of carbs a day.
 These are mostly athletes who are very active and have increased energy needs.
 Again, these folks should continue to be mindful of their carb intake and not go overboard with honey.
 They can get away with a tablespoon or two, but no more than that.